wscochran/RepData_PeerAssessment1/PA1_template.md

 The process of imputing mean values for the missing step data coerced the step counts to floats, causing the value of the median steps to be rounded up 1 step.

+The Imputing of values also resulted in the Imputed dataset used for the histogram above to include 8 additional days of data as compared to the initial histogram.
+This results in an exaggerated

 The Imputed NA mean steps taken per day is: 1.0766 &times; 10<sup>4</sup>

 The Imputed NA median steps taken per day is: 1.0766 &times; 10<sup>4</sup>